Medical Service Ministries: MSM Today

+Mission statement

-The current mission statement of Medical Service Ministries is as follows:“To encourage full-time Christian workers in the UK and elsewhere to prepare for Personal and Community Healthcare work in the developing world, in association with Christian organizations, and to witness to their faith in obedience to Christ’s command to preach and heal.
-Funding is available for approved healthcare candidates.”Recently retired treasurer, Brian Weller, shows that this mission statement is alive in the everyday actions of MSM and its leadership when he states:“It is my belief that overseas Christian service in response to Our Lord’s commission to preach and heal calls for continued effort and support, and will not lack His supply as we rise to the challenge.
+The current mission statement of Medical Service Ministries is as follows:

+“To encourage full-time Christian workers in the UK and elsewhere to prepare for Personal and Community Healthcare work in the developing world, in association with Christian organizations, and to witness to their faith in obedience to Christ’s command to preach and heal.
+Funding is available for approved healthcare candidates.”

+Recently retired treasurer, Brian Weller, shows that this mission statement is alive in the everyday actions of MSM and its leadership when he states:

+“It is my belief that overseas Christian service in response to Our Lord’s commission to preach and heal calls for continued effort and support, and will not lack His supply as we rise to the challenge.
 Our vision is to make healthcare accessible and to raise standards.
 It will continue to be achieved through individuals called by God to play their part here at home and overseas.”